 So, what’s the alternative?

-Building a data-driven sales tool
+Building a predictive analytics sales tool

 One alternative would be to utilise a Low-Code platform to create a bespoke app to connect into your systems and automatically analyse the data.
 This app will distribute lists and tasks to the sales team and track the success of the selection criteria against sales.